28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Planning a trip to the Pacific Northwest?
-Start by exploring all the fun things to do in Seattle, WA!
-This vibrant Washington State metropolis is the region’s biggest city and caters to travelers of all styles.
-Whether you want to fill your vacation with coffee shops, arts & culture, beautiful parks, or pristine beaches, take a journey through one of the West Coast’s finest cities with this complete Seattle attractions guide!
+Let me suggest starting with exploring all the fun things to do in Seattle, WA!
+This vibrant Washington State metropolis is the region’s biggest city—and one of my absolute favorite cities on the West Coast.

 Browse the stalls of Pike Place Market

 Need a first idea for where to go in Seattle?
-Start off your trip at Pike Place Market.
+I’d recommend starting off your trip at Pike Place Market.
 Opened in 1907, Seattle’s famed Pike Place Market is rich in history.
 Today, the market is one of the city’s top destinations for tourists, housing over 500 shops, bars, vendors, and restaurants.

 Pike Place Market